CURLOPT_HSTS(3) | Library Functions Manual | CURLOPT_HSTS(3) |

 Make the filename point to a filename to load an existing HSTS cache from, and to store the cache in when the easy handle is closed.
 Setting a file name with this option also enables HSTS for this handle (the equivalent of setting CURLHSTS_ENABLE with CURLOPT_HSTS_CTRL(3)).

 If the given file does not exist or contains no HSTS entries at startup, the HSTS cache simply starts empty.
-Setting the filename to NULL or "" only enables HSTS without reading from or writing to any file.
+Setting the filename to NULL allows HSTS without reading from or writing to any file.
+NULL also makes libcurl clear the list of files to read HSTS data from, if any such were previously set.

 If this option is set multiple times, libcurl loads cache entries from each given file but only stores the last used name for later writing.